droonga/droonga.org/tutorial/1.0.4/add-replica/index.md

    * `192.168.0.11`
    * `192.168.0.12`

-You can confirm that, via the `status` command on each node:
+You can confirm that, via the `status` command:

 ~~~
 # curl "http://192.168.0.10:10041/droonga/status"